EAMON FOLEY

 “Spellbinding. …director/choreographer Eamon Foley and Sondheim’s theatrical precision is on full display. …It is a piece of art one believes Seurat and Sondheim would be proud of.”

-Eamon is currently developing Hero, an aerial dance theater piece about a boy being drafted into the Vietnam war set to the music of MUSE.
+Eamon is currently developing Hero, an aerial dance theater piece about a young man drafted into the Vietnam War.
 The experience is a kaleidoscopic journey through a soldier’s war trauma; a memory play in which aerial dance and rock music bring the fragmented pieces of his surreal experience to life.
 The story is conveyed as non-verbally as possible, letting the music, lyrics, and imagery viscerally communicate his experience.

 Above you can view footage from the workshop production, which was Eamon’s multi-award winning thesis at Princeton University.